- Take a ride up on Tromsø's cable car for a restaurant with mountain views

 Today, you'll have breakfast in Tromsø before you head out for a unique experience in the Lyngen Alps!
 You can either take a bus to the Spåkenes Peninsula (it's a three-hour journey east), or a private driver can be arranged.

-Upon arrival in the Lyngenfjord Alps, you'll be greeted by the host of Lyngen North—a remote seaside hotel that offers glass igloos and houses with views of the snowy mountains.
+Upon arrival, you'll be greeted by the host of Lyngen North—a remote seaside hotel that offers glass igloos and houses with views of the snowy mountains.
 These cozy accommodations are perfect for short-term stays and are ideal for couples who are interested in seeing the Northern Lights (October through March).

 Day 4: Explore the Lyngenfjord Region